-Over the past 10 years, SRP has offered a variety of energy efficiency programs to help our customers manage their energy use and costs.
+For more than a decade, SRP has offered a variety of energy efficiency programs to help our customers manage their energy use and costs.
 Our goal is to offer options for customers while aiding in the management of SRP’s resources.
 Energy efficiency plays a key role in accomplishing this mission by cost-effectively meeting SRP’s current goals while contributing to our long-term sustainability goals.
 Currently, energy efficiency makes up 10.66%, or over half, of the annual Sustainable Portfolio target.

 When comparing SRP’s portfolio performance under the ACC’s Energy Efficiency Resource Standard (EERS), SRP exceeds the Arizona target.